Jordan Holt (footballer, born 2000): Carlisle United

 Born in Carlisle, Holt joined Carlisle United at a young age and went onto make his first-team debut during their EFL Trophy tie against Fleetwood Town in November 2016, featuring for 28 minutes in the 4–2 victory.

 Following his debut campaign, Holt agreed to join Northern Premier League side, Workington on loan in August 2017.
 Making his debut in that month in a 0–0 draw with Stafford Rangers, Holt went onto impress significantly, featuring thirty-five times for the Reds, scoring twice.
 Proceeding a six-month contract extension with Carlisle, Holt returned to Workington in August 2018 on a one-month loan.
+He departed the club in January 2019.

+Later career

+In July 2019, Holt joined Scottish League Two club Annan Athletic.

+In July 2021, Holt joined Northern Football League Division Two side Carlisle City.
+His first season with the club ended in success as they were promoted to the Northern League Division One as champions, being named Players' Player of the Year.

+On 6 June 2024, Holt signed for Lowland League club Gretna 2008.